 Online food delivery is the process whereby customers order food online and get it delivered anywhere they want.
 There are different delivery options that customers can choose from.

-The Internet age has changed the way the whole world goes to work, enjoys their leisure time, and interacts with their friends.
 The food delivery industry, already familiar with providing its services remotely via telephone, has taken the Internet by storm, using it to find new convenient ways to enhance the customer experience, despite current global challenges.

 What are the main delivery options for restaurants?